Robert Altman

 Also known for his work on television, he directed the HBO political mockumentary miniseries Tanner '88 (1988) for which he won the Primetime Emmy Award for Outstanding Directing for a Drama Series.
 He also directed the HBO television film The Laundromat (1985).
 On stage, he directed the Broadway revival of the Ed Graczyk play Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean (1981) and later the 1982 film of the same name.
 He directed the West End revival of Arthur Miller's penultimate play Resurrection Blues (2006).

 In 2006, the Academy of Motion Picture Arts and Sciences recognized Altman's body of work with an Academy Honorary Award.
-He never won a competitive Oscar despite seven nominations.
+He died that same year at the age of 81.
+Despite seven nominations, Altman never won a competitive Academy Award.
 His films M*A*S*H, McCabe & Mrs. Miller, The Long Goodbye and Nashville have been selected for the United States National Film Registry.
-Altman is one of three filmmakers whose films have won the Golden Bear at Berlin, the Golden Lion at Venice, and the Palme d'Or at Cannes (the other two being Henri-Georges Clouzot and Michelangelo Antonioni).
+Altman is also one of four filmmakers whose films have won the Golden Bear at Berlin, the Golden Lion at Venice, and the Palme d'Or at Cannes (the other three being Henri-Georges Clouzot, Michelangelo Antonioni, and Jafar Panahi).

 Biography from the Wikipedia article Robert Altman.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.